My Sighted Guide – Sighted guide

 You can read much more about My Sighted Guide.

-- Provide sighted guide assistance on a regular basis to people living with sight loss to help them achieve their goals
+- Provide sighted guide assistance on a regular basis to people living with sight loss – you will be matched with a suitable partner.

-- Undertake all elements of My Guide training (approximately two days)
+- You must undertake all elements of My Sighted Guide training (approximately two days).

-- Maintaining professional boundaries and adhering to safeguarding procedures
+- Always maintain professional boundaries and adhere to safeguarding procedures.

 - Excellent communication and interpersonal skills

 - Able to undertake your role safely and effectively

 - Sighted Guide training and certificate upon completion of training